dmtzs/GetFileHash/README.md

 A documentation with images will be developed with the time in the wiki part of this repository.

 ## Release
-Please download the zip in the release part, that zip will include the exe file of ther application and the folder that you can use in order to test the app.
+Please download the zip in the release part, that zip will include the exe file of ther application and the folder that you can use in order to test the app and in the same zip file is included the excel file that the program receives as an input.